All agrivoltaic cropping systems at a glance

 Experts will share insights on current agrivoltaic technologies, key design choices and the main barriers to standardized, scalable dual‑use projects in Europe and Italy, including region‑specific EPC issues.

-“Such efforts aim to increase the installed peak power per hectare, helping to bridge the gap between agrivoltaic systems and conventional ground-mounted PV systems,” Ma Lu said.
+“Such efforts aim to increase the installed peak power per hectare, helping to bridge the gap between agrivoltaic systems and conventional ground-mounted PV systems,” researcher Stefano Amducci said.
 “Ultimately, this approach seeks to minimize the adverse effects of shading on crops while maximizing land-use efficiency.”

 From a crop performance perspective, the team highlighted that PV modules influence light, microclimate, and soil conditions, which in turn affect crop-specific physiological responses and yield outcomes.
 These effects can either enhance or reduce productivity, depending on factors such as shading levels, crop varieties, and local climate conditions.